AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **VehicleStorageSizes**: 1 extra row of vehicle storages (Ex: Bicycle should have 2 rows)

 - **VehiclesUseLessGas**: Travel much farther without needing to refill vehicles

+- **ZombieBiomeSpawning**:

+    - Forest is slightly easier

+    - Each biome is more wandering enemies

+    - -Wasteland at night is MORE of a nightmare

+- **ZombieCorpseLeaveQuicker**: Zombie corpses disappear in 10 seconds instead of 30

+- **ZombieLargerHordes**: A performance friendly increase in wandering horde sizes

 <p>&nbsp;</p>